 You can even set up automatic redemption rules if you want a truly hands-off process.
 You can choose to redeem at certain times of the year or whenever you’ve reached certain dollar thresholds ($25, $50, $100, $200, $500, or $1,500).

-It doesn’t take much to earn the sign-up bonus.
-But monitor your spending in the first three months to make sure you use the card enough to take advantage of it.
+It doesn’t take much to earn the bonus for new cardholders, but monitor your spending in the first three months to make sure you use the card enough to take advantage of it.
 This should be your go-to card for all dining and entertainment purchases since you’re not apt to earn more with another card, and there’s no limit on how much cash back you can earn each year.

-If you want to truly maximize your cash-back earning potential, you might want to pair this card with a card such as the Citi Double Cash card, which earns 2% cash back on all purchases.
-You could use that card for every purchase that doesn't earn at least 2% with the SavorOne.
+If you want to truly maximize your cash-back earning potential, consider pairing the SavorOne with a card such as the Citi Double Cash Card, which earns 2% cash back on all purchases.
+Use it for every purchase that doesn't earn at least 3% with the SavorOne.

-The Capital One SavorOne Rewards only offers a few perks that The Balance considers to rise above the more standard benefits offered by many.
+The Capital One SavorOne Rewards Credit Card only offers a few perks that The Balance considers to rise above the more standard benefits offered by many.

 - Travel accident insurance: You’re eligible for compensation in case of death or disability while traveling on a fare bought with your card.